-Welcome to our multi-part blog series: Writing a Book for Your Business.
+Welcome to our multi-part blog series: How to Write a Book for Your Business.
 This series is for small business owners and entrepreneurs who are ready to write a book that supports your business.

 - In Part I we introduce the idea of writing a book (Read it here)

 - Part 2 speaks to the four wide-reaching benefits to writing a book (Read it here)

 And here, in Part 3a, we’re talking about ways to find the perfect subject for your book and what steps you can take to ensure it speaks to the precise purpose of your business.

 Book Writing Preparatory Housekeeping